Information for Australians

 - Have emergency contacts information with you.

-Please plan to have a sufficient stock of food for up to two weeks in the event shop closures continue.
+- Please plan to have a sufficient stock of food for up to two weeks in the event shop closures occur unexpectedly.

 Extending your Myanmar Visa